The Best Network Visualization Tools in 2025

-Network visualization software is a powerful tool for uncovering relationships and patterns within data.
+Network visualization software can uncover relationships and patterns within data.
 Although it is commonly used in social network and organizational analysis, its applications extend much further.
-It can be instrumental in generating knowledge graphs, analyzing travel patterns, studying event co-occurrences, and examining various other types of activities beyond the social domain.
+It can be instrumental in text analysis, generating knowledge graphs, analyzing travel patterns, studying event co-occurrences, and examining various other types of activities beyond the social domain.
 Some of the insights can also be used for feature extraction to improve machine learning models.
-Below we present a comparison of the best tools and software libraries available today both for beginners and tech-savvy users.
+Below we present a comparison of the best tools and software libraries available today (as of 2025) both for beginners and tech-savvy users.

 Most of the network visualization and analysis tools available today fall into one of the following categories:

-If you know how to program and need a high degree of customization, you can go for for Python or R-based software packages.
+If you know how to program and need a high degree of customization, you can go for for the Python or R-based software packages.
 These can be used to build your own applications and also provide maximum control over your data.
-For more advanced users, installing a graph database, such as Neo4J, also gives you the access to the analytical tools that are part of the package.
+For more advanced users, installing a graph database, such as Neo4J, also gives you the access to the analytical tools included with the package.

 If you are a data scientist, you might want to use a desktop application or an online platform.
 These can save the development time and provide direct access to graph analytics and various network metrics.